andrasq/node-qhttp-agent/Readme.md

 The node-v0.10.29 http.Agent only reuses a keepAlive connection if a second request arrives before the first finishes.
 Then the second request will be sent on the same connection as the first, otherwise the connection is closed.
-It would be better to keep around the available socket and reuse it.
+It would be better to keep around the open socket and reuse it.

 Also, the http.Agent `maxSockets` option limits the number of connection per host:port destination, not the overall number of sockets allowed.
 The default